Duffew/battleships/README.md

     - The user can choose a board size from between 4 and 8 square
     - Ships are randomly placed on the both the player's and computer's board
     - The number of ships placed is 20% of the total cells on the board
-    - The computer's ships are hiden from the player unless sunk
+    - The computer's ships are hidden from the player unless sunk
-    - The boards feature alphabeticised columns and numeric rows
+    - The boards feature alphabetised columns and numeric rows

     ![welcome and game setup](screenshots/feat_welcome.png)